cap-js/docs/cds/cdl.md

 GET: /ViewInService(p1=5, p2=true)/Set
 ```

 To expose an entity, it's not necessary to be lexically enclosed in the service definition.
+An entity's affiliation to a service is established using its fully qualified name, so you can also use one of the following options:

-An entity's affiliation to a service is established using its fully qualified name.
+- Add a namespace.
-If the name of an entity contains the name of a service as prefix, it belongs to/is exposed by that service.
+- Use the service name as prefix.

 In the following example, all entities belong to/are exposed by the same service:

 ::: code-group